Enda Murphy

 BASc student, Civil Engineering

-Aerls is a 4th year undergraduate student in Civil Engineering at the University of British Columbia.
-Aerls’ research involves maintaining an array of pressure sensors to measure waves at the site of the Living Dike pilot project in Boundary Bay, which will be used to assess the joint occurrence of waves and high water levels, assess wave attenuation by different features, and provide insight to how the Living Dike will reduce wave overtopping hazards.
+Aerls joined the team in Summer 2025 as a 4th year undergraduate student in Civil Engineering at the University of British Columbia.
+Aerls’ research involved maintaining an array of pressure sensors to measure waves at the site of the Living Dike pilot project in Boundary Bay, which will be used to assess the joint occurrence of waves and high water levels, assess wave attenuation by different features, and provide insight to how the Living Dike will reduce wave overtopping hazards.

 Prospective undergraduate, MASc and PhD student candidates should check out positions advertised on the Opportunities page.